Saros (astronomy): Saros series

-Each saros series starts with a partial eclipse (Sun first enters the end of the node), and each successive saros the path of the Moon is shifted either northward (when near the descending node) or southward (when near the ascending node) due to the fact that the saros is not an exact integer of draconic months (about one hour short).
+Each saros series starts with a partial eclipse (Sun first enters the end of the node), and in each successive saros the path of the Moon is shifted either northward (when near the descending node) or southward (when near the ascending node) due to the fact that the saros is not an exact integer of draconic months (about one hour short).
 At some point, eclipses are no longer possible and the series terminates (Sun leaves the beginning of the node).
 An arbitrary solar saros series was designated as solar saros series 1 by compilers of eclipse statistics.
 This series has finished, but the eclipse of November 16, 1990 BC (Julian calendar) for example is in solar saros series 1.
 There are different saros series for solar and lunar eclipses.
 For lunar saros series, the lunar eclipse occurring 58.5 synodic months earlier (February 23, 1994 BC) was assigned the number 1.
 If there is an eclipse one inex (29 years minus about 20 days) after an eclipse of a particular saros series then it is a member of the next series.
 For example, the eclipse of October 26, 1961 BC is in solar saros series 2.
 Saros series, of course, went on before these dates, and it is necessary to extend the saros series numbers backwards to negative numbers even just to accommodate eclipses occurring in the years following 2000 BC (up till the last eclipse with a negative saros number in 1367 BC).
 For solar eclipses the statistics for the complete saros series within the era between 2000 BC and AD 3000 are given in this article's references.
 It takes between 1226 and 1550 years for the members of a saros series to traverse the Earth's surface from north to south (or vice versa).
 These extremes allow from 69 to 87 eclipses in each series (most series have 71 or 72 eclipses).
 From 39 to 59 (mostly about 43) eclipses in a given series will be central (that is, total, annular, or hybrid annular-total).
 At any given time, approximately 40 different saros series will be in progress.

 Saros series, as mentioned, are numbered according to the type of eclipse (lunar or solar).
 In odd numbered series (for solar eclipses) the Sun is near the ascending node, whereas in even numbered series it is near the descending node (this is reversed for lunar eclipse saros series).
 Generally, the ordering of these series determines the time at which each series peaks, which corresponds to when an eclipse is closest to one of the lunar nodes.
-For solar eclipses, the 40 series numbered between 117 and 156 are active (series 117 will end in 2054), whereas for lunar eclipses, there are now 41 active saros series (these numbers can be derived by counting the number of eclipses listed over an 18-year (saros) period from the eclipse catalog sites).
+For solar eclipses, the 40 series numbered between 117 and 156 are active (series 117 will end in 2054), whereas for lunar eclipses, there are now 41 active saros series numbered between 110 and 150 (series 110 will end in 2027).
+These numbers can be derived by counting the number of eclipses listed over an 18-year (saros) period from the eclipse catalog sites.